csci-1301/csci-1301.github.io/docs/user_guide.md

 ## How build outputs are generated

 The resource material is organized into specific directories (cf. [resource organization](#resources-organization)).
 These resources are then compiled into templated documents in various formats using [pandoc](https://pandoc.org/MANUAL.html).
 Different directories undergo different build steps as defined in the project [Makefile](https://github.com/csci-1301/csci-1301.github.io/blob/main/Makefile) and generate various outputs.
 For example, lecture notes are compiled into a textbook and labs are packaged into individual labs.
 The makefile explains the exact steps applied to each type of resource.

 ## Using Github actions with pandoc

 This resource is built automatically every time changes are committed to the main branch of the repository.
 This is configured to run on [Github actions](https://github.com/features/actions).
 There are currently two configured [workflows](https://github.com/csci-1301/csci-1301.github.io/actions): one to build the resource and to deploy it, and a second one to check that any opened pull requests can be built successfully.

-The build configuration uses texlive (over texlive-full) to keep the dependency installation time low.
+The build configuration uses texlive to keep the dependency installation time low.
 Similarly, the choice of Python packages is preferable for pandoc filters, because they are usually straightforward and fast to install.
 We want to avoid choosing packages that significantly increase build time.

 Currently (May 2021) Github actions offers 2,000 free build minutes/month, which _should be_ sufficient for the needs of this project and hopefully remains free in perpetuity (if it does not there are other alternative services).
 Going with one specific CI service over another is simply a matter of preference.